Ste. Genevieve Academy: 1818 Reopening of the Academy

-Three decades past, before anyone paid serious attention to the Old Academy as it was called in antebellum Ste.
-Genevieve.
-It is difficult to believe that this massive stone house perched atop the highest hill in town, would inspire only thoughts of ridicule.
-However, history, especially the history of this great house, seems to repeat itself.
-The one man of vision in Ste.
-Genevieve with the funds to save the Old Academy was about to replace the care lavished by Father Maxwell with a love affair that would preserve the Old Academy for another hundred years.

 Impact of Firmin Anthony Rozier

-Firmin Anthony Rozier was the son of Jean Ferdinand Rozier who came to Ste.
-Genevieve the year the Academy was built, with his partner John James Audubon.
+Firmin Anthony Rozier was the son of Jean Ferdinand Rozier, who had come to Ste.
+Genevieve the year the academy was built, with his partner John James Audubon.
 Ferdinand soon became one of the wealthiest men in Upper Louisiana through his thriving mercantile business.
 He brought his nephew, Firmin Desloge, from France and established him in the family business.

 Firmin A. Rozier was born in Ste.
 Genevieve and became a true Victorian romantic.
 He attended St. Mary's College in Perryville, Missouri and then studied law under Colonel Lewis Bogy.
-Later Firmin graduated from Transylvania College in Lexington, Kentucky, the same college where the Old Academy's teacher of 1812, Mann Butler, once served as a professor.
+Later Firmin graduated from Transylvania College in Lexington, Kentucky, where Mann Butler, once served as a professor.

 In the 1840s it was fashionable for men of wealth to form and outfit militia companies.
 Firmin Rozier formed a militia company in 1845 and was appointed Brigadier General of the State Militia by Governor John C. Edwards of Missouri.
-A complete inventory of the outfitting of his men has been preserved with his book collection by the Ste.
-Genevieve Board of Education.
-While "the General" never once led his men in action of any kind, he cherished the romantic ring of his title, and was called General Rozier for the remainder of his life.
+Although "the General" never once led his men in action of any kind, he cherished the romantic ring of his title, and was called General Rozier for the remainder of his life.

-August 20, 1851, Firmin Rozier, while serving as Mayor of Ste.
+On August 20, 1851, Firmin Rozier, while serving as Mayor of Ste.
 Genevieve, gave an address to the Board of Aldermen calling for the development of public schools.
-This address marked the beginning of a preoccupation that would lead to the first restoration of an historic structure n Missouri and forever link the name of Firmin Rozier with the Ste.
-Genevieve Academy.